-The Proteus Generator specifically addresses all of these shortcomings and focuses primarily on the capture and conversion of the vast volumes of low temperature waste heat that current technologies are unable to capture.
+M-Power Generators specifically address all these shortcomings and focus primarily on the capture and conversion of the vast amount of low temperature wasted heat that current technologies are incapable of capturing.

-The fundamental components of the Proteus Waste Heat Recovery Generator (WHRG) are:
+The fundamental components of the M-Power Waste Heat Recovery Generator (WHRG) are: